My first online LLC briefing session

 Online usage is expanding Wednesday, March 25, 2020

-I learned a lot from holding my first online company information session, so I've written about the good points and areas for improvement of online company information sessions
+I learned a lot from conducting our first online company information session, so I've written about the good points and areas for improvement of online company information sessions

 table of contents